lych1233/compactDRL/readme.md

 - Some tricks are not implemented for the sake of simplicity and clarity, and thus the performance may be worse than the best implementation
+- Currently it only supports environments with either simple discrete action space of one dimension or vectorized continuous action space, and paralleled environment interaction is not supported